leanprover/lean4-cli/README.md

                                 short alias `-i`.
     -o, --optimize              Declares a flag `--optimize` with an associated short alias `-o`.
-    -p, --priority : Nat        Declares a flag `--path` with an associated short alias `-p` that takes an argument of type `Nat`.
+    -p, --priority : Nat        Declares a flag `--priority` with an associated short alias `-p` that takes an argument of type `Nat`.
 [Default: `0`]
     --set-paths : Array String  Declares a flag `--set-paths` that takes an